Program 1 - Living, Working, and Leisure

 Mission

-• Greater visibility of neighborhood police officers for a manageable working area.
+• Greater visibility of community police officers to ensure a manageable patrol area.

-• Continue to ensure comprehensive AED coverage and train first responders.
+• Continue to ensure a comprehensive AED network and continue to train first responders.

-• The municipality supports the VRGZ in expanding or filling vacant positions through recruitment campaigns for more volunteer firefighters.
+• The municipality supports the VRGZ in expanding or filling vacant positions through recruitment campaigns aimed at attracting more volunteer firefighters.

 Position